-View Britain's famous full-size copy of the Bayeux Tapestry in its magnificent entirety.
+View Britain's famous full-size Victorian version of the Bayeux Tapestry in its magnificent entirety.

 The gallery also explores the background and impact of the Norman Conquest by William I. His youngest son King Henry I founded Reading Abbey in 1121, and you can discover more about one of Europe's most important medieval monasteries in the Story of Reading Gallery.

-Every Saturday 2.15pm - 3.00pm you can enjoy our Bayeux Tapestry Tour (free, donations welcome).
-These guided tours led by Museum staff are suitable for all ages and there is no need to book unless you are in an organised group – please call 0118 937 3400 and ask to speak to our Education team.
+Every Saturday, from 2.00pm - 3.00pm, we run tours of our Bayeux Tapestry.
+You can book your tour now.
+These guided tours, led by Museum staff, are suitable for all ages.
+If you are coming as a group please call 0118 937 3400 and ask to speak to our Education team.

 Fabulous Museum, I really enjoyed seeing the Tapestry replica on the first floor.
 Not to be missed!- Reading Museum visitor